 But wait, what about the rest of the stolen money???

 If you'll recall, Qusay withdrew $1.04 billion.
 Third Infantry found $661 million.
 Where's the other $379 million?
-It's been a little under 12 years since the money was first stolen from the Central Bank of Iraq.
-As of this writing, not a single dollar of the missing $379 million has been recovered.
+It's been 18 years since the money was first stolen from the Central Bank of Iraq and, as of this writing, not a single dollar of the missing $379 million has been recovered.

 And if that's not crazy enough, in January 2012, the Pentagon admitted that it somehow managed to lose $100 million worth of the $661 million that was found back in 2003.
 According to the Department of Defense's Special Inspector General's office, the $100 million disappeared into thin air thanks to a "records management error".
 Whoops.

 So there you have it.
 That's the story of the largest bank robbery of all time.
-It probably seemed like a good idea at the time, but clearly Saddam should have accepted asylum.
-He'd probable still be alive today, living in a very good life in Switzerland or Bahrain.
+Obviously, in retrospect, Saddam should have accepted asylum.
+Had he fled, he would probably still be alive today, living in a very good life in Switzerland or Bahrain.

 Meanwhile, somewhere in America there are probably a few retired soldiers out there with a nice little secret cash fortune buried under the porch…